Cray-HPE/hms-simulation-environment/README.md

 # hms-simulation-environment

-The HMS Simulation Environment provides... (change to enable)
+The HMS Simulation Environment enables the following uses:
 * An environment for automated tests to be ran against the HMS stack and hardware.
    * Allows for destructive automated testing development without harming a real system.
    * Development of new tests without the need for real hardware.